New-College-MCR/mcr-website/content/team/16-disability.md

 weight: 16
 ---

-I'm Cieran, a mathematics teaching intern (PGCE) at the Department of Education.
-I'm the first generation to come to university in my family and the first to come to Oxford.
+I'm Cieran, a mathematics teaching intern (PGCE) at the Department of Education, and I'm the first generation to come to university in my family.
 I'm a disabled student myself and come from a family with a long history of disabled family members and supporting disabled chairites.
 My interest include recreational mathematics, sailing, and supporting the Welsh rugby team.